-The compositional constraints apply to species in the fluid, excluding those sorbed onto the surface, unless you specify otherwise by checking "sorbate" on the Config $\rightarrow$ Options... dialog or with the sorbate command (see SpecE8 Commands in the GWB Command Reference).
+the "sorbate" setting indicates the compositional constraints apply to species in the fluid, excluding those sorbed onto the surface.
 In the example above, the fluid contains 2.4 mg/kg Ca++, 15 mg/kg SO4--, etc.; the mineral surface will be in equilibrium with the fluid and hence contain sites with additional amounts of calcium, sulfate, and so on.